This post may contain affiliate links. Please see my disclosure policy for more details.

 After passing beautiful, isolated beaches such as Resolute Beach, you’ll come to West Head lookout.
 On a clear day you’ll feel like you’re in the Greek islands, with views of the Central Coast stretching north and Palm Beach across the bright blue water.

 Alternatively, you can drive up to West Head lookout from Sydney.
-For more information and photos, check out the following blog post:

 15. Echo Point, Blue Mountains

 A must-do Sydney day trip is to head out to the beautiful Blue Mountains, which lies two hours west of the city.
 To plan your trip, use my Blue Mountains itinerary, which can be followed by car or public transport.

 While the most famous Blue Mountains lookout is the Three Sisters rock formation at Echo Point, there are plenty more amazing Blue Mountains viewpoints to explore.